ROUTE SETTING SCHEDULE

 Tuesdays, Wednesdays, and Thursdays: 8 am to 3 pm (sometimes we are done early or go late, depending on how much we have to do).

 Whenever Stone Age hosts a competition our route setting schedule changes to accommodate the volume and demands of perfecting each competition climb.
+It typically consists of closing sections at a time starting one week prior to the competition.

 Spring: Member’s Stone Cup